How to Raise Humidity for Houseplants (Increasing Humidity for Indoor Plants)

 2. Double Potting (Cache Pot)

-Use a waterproof outer container to hold your potted houseplant and fill the space between the pot and the container with moist moss.
+Use a waterproof outer container to hold your potted plant and fill the space between the pot and the container with moist moss.

 Keep this layer of moss thoroughly and continually moist so that there is always a layer of moisture to evaporate and raise the air humidity.

-This set up does not only raise the humidity, it provides a moisture reservoir for the houseplant below the pot and also it insulates the soil in the pot from sudden temperature changes.
+This set up does not only increase the humidity, it provides a moisture reservoir for the plant below the pot and also it insulates the soil in the pot from sudden temperature changes.

 3. Grouping Houseplants

-Growing houseplants in a Pot Group or in an Indoor Garden has the benefit of increased moisture arising from damp soil and the foliage of surrounding plants.
+Growing plants in a group or in an indoor garden has the benefit of increased moisture arising from damp soil and the foliage of surrounding plants.

-Use a water-proof shallow container (tray) about 2 in. high, place 1 in. of gravel (pebbles) in the bottom of the tray and keep the bottom of this layer wet at all times.
+Use a water-proof shallow container (tray) about 2 inches high, place 1 inch of gravel (pebbles) in the bottom of the tray and keep the bottom of this layer wet at all times.

 Place the plant pot on this layer of gravel (pebbles) and as the water evaporates into the air, the air humidity around your houseplants is increased.